ltaylor2/finalproject/README.md

 associated with social and sexual behaviors in manakins.
 In a phylogenetic context, I can extend this hypothesis to predict that there is correlated coevolution between social characters and DPM stages.
-To test this prediction, I can use Pagel’s phylogenetic correlation assement for binary, discrete characters (Pagel 1994).
-In particular, I will test for two sets of coevolutionary dependencies: (1) coevolution between DPM stages and concentrated lekking, and (2) coevolution between DPM stages and coordinated male-male displays.
+To test this prediction, I can use Pagel’s phylogenetic correlation method for binary, discrete characters (Pagel 1994).
+In particular, I will test for two sets of coevolutionary dependencies: (1) coevolution between DPM stages and concentrated lekking and (2) coevolution between DPM stages and coordinated male-male displays.
 As described above, I have already coded concentrated lekking and cooperative displays as binary characters.
-I can also convert the discrete multistate DPM stage character to a set of binary characters (i.e., three separate characters for the Presence/Absence of Stage 1, Stage 2, and Stage 3 in each taxon).
+I can also convert the discrete multi-state DPM stage character to a set of binary characters.
+The result is three separate characters for the Presence vs. Absence of Stage 1, Stage 2, and Stage 3, respectively, for each taxon.

-The tree below shows these all of these recoded characters.
+The tree below shows all of these recoded characters.
 From left to right, dots at the tips indicate the Presence (black), Absence (gray) or missing data (white) state for: (1) Stage 1 DPM, (2) Stage 2; (3) Stage 3; (4) Concentrated Lekking; (5) Coordinated Displays.
 Note the missing